umamags/cashpoc/README.md

 application.yml
 This is where port and database configuration are setup

+We have connections to both postgresql and mysql so we can do development on any one.

 ##How to test REST API.
 1. Open chrome and go to chrome://apps
 2. Install Postman if not already installed.